tableau/server-client-python/docs/api-ref.md

 Name | Description
 :--- | :---
-`req_option`  |  (Optional) You can pass the method a request object that contains additional parameters to filter the request.
+`req_options`  |  (Optional) You can pass the method a request object that contains additional parameters to filter the request.
 For example, if you were searching for a specific workbook, you could specify the name of the workbook or the name of the owner.
 See [Filter and Sort](filter-sort)

 **Returns**